palvimaki/palvimaki/README.md

 Hi I'm eepee original developer of Estibot.com and co-founder of Intelium.com

 I'm kinda obsessed with workflow automation and workflow tools, usually something to do with domain names, more recently mainly cybersecurity.
+And turning these into web apps to share the tools.

 Currently I'm into penetration testing with Kali Linux.
 T3h h4x0r stuff.